nodebox/g.js/ref/distinct.md

     grob.distinct(['a', 'b', 'a', 'c', 'd'])

-Note that we use *deep equality* checking, which means that using `g.distinct` with objects (or points or colors) does what you expect:
+Note that we use *deep equality* checking, which means that using `distinct` with objects (or points or colors) does what you expect:

     grob.distinct([{a: 1, b: 1}, {a: 2, b: 2}, {a: 1, b: 1}])